ihkk/KKSubs/README.md

 | 4  |**2**|**0:02-0:03**|**CN-TEXT-UP**|也忘不了你的泪水|

 Which means that, the macro can not only copy the time but also reset the correct style of the translation lines.
 The layer will automatically add on 1 to the original layer number.

+### Jump to corresponding line

+This is a noun-GUI function.
+It can help you quickly jump from one line to its corresponding line.

+Since this macro does not require the names of CN and JP styles, the default  is `TEXT-JP`, `TEXT-CN`, `TEXT-JP-U` and `TEXT-CN-U` .
+Other style names are not supported.